Our Maternity services are provided by a Multi-Disciplinary Team [MDT]

 - Ensuring that patient and staff areas are kept clean as required

-- The Community midwifery team are Midwives, Maternity Care & Health Care Assistants and an Administrator and from Monday 1st April, 2019 will be based at the Princess Elizabeth Hospital, Level 3 located near Loveridge Ward.
-The Community Team are currently assigned to parishes to make visits to our women and run antenatal clinics at the hospital for all women in their pregnancy whether or not they are also being seen by an obstetrician.
+- The Community Midwifery Team are Midwives, Maternity Support Workers and an Administrator and from Monday 1st April, 2019 will be based at the Princess Elizabeth Hospital, Level 3 located near Loveridge Ward.
+The Community Team are currently assigned to parishes to make visits to our women and run antenatal clinics for all women in their pregnancy whether or not they are also being seen by an Obstetrician.
 They are responsible for the Great Expectations parent craft classes and also the Bosom Buddies breast feeding support group.

 - They also continue the care for all women once discharged from hospital, with the first visit usually taking place the day after you have been discharged from hospital.
 The Community Midwives can be contacted on 707682.

-- If you have a medical condition or develop a complication during your pregnancy then your care will either be led by an Obstetric Consultant or they will play a role in your care in collaboration with the lead midwife.
+- If you have an ongoing medical condition or develop a complication during your pregnancy then your care will either be led by a Consultant Obstetrician or they will play a role in your care in collaboration with the lead Midwife.

-- Obstetric Consultants are trained in the field of Obstetrics and Gynaecology, fully accredited by the Royal College of Obstetricians and Gynaecologists (RCOG) and specialise in the case of women with normal and problem pregnancies.
+- All of our Consultants are trained in the field of Obstetrics and Gynaecology and fully accredited by the Royal College of Obstetricians and Gynaecologists [RCOG] and specialise in the care of women with normal and complex pregnancies.